 - Narrative nonfiction looking at the impact pop culture can have on American culture at large, especially written by diverse voices.

-Please send only a query letter in the body of the email to email@example.com .
+Please send only a query letter in the body of the email to firstname.lastname@example.org.
+Please do not follow up on requested materials unless you have an offer or a revision.